ABOUT THE SERIES

 Their plan was simple.
 As thorned lions were a danger to any who happened across them, it was necessary to drive the beast back into the mountains.
 Fortunately, Tadeo, lodgemaster to the rangers, had done this duty once before, and had learned from the previous lodgemaster that thorned lions were particularly averse to the scent of fennel.
 A couple of torches smoking with fennel might drive a predator such as this safely away from the civilized lands of the Tricolonies and back into its native territory.

 Presently, Leiyn's torch was slung over her shoulder.
 Before they could enact their plan, they had to wait for the lion to eat his fill.
-Move before then, and he would defend his kill to the death.
-So she held her longbow instead, an arrow nocked and ready in case something went wrong and the lion sensed them.
+Move too soon, and he would defend his kill to the death.
+She held her longbow at the ready in case the lion sensed them.

-For the moment, however, all was proceeding to plan.
+For the moment, all was proceeding to plan.

-She glanced over at the brush to her left.
+She glanced into the brush to her left.
 Somewhere among the leaves, Tadeo waited as she did.
 Even without seeing him, she would know when it was time by his lit torch.

 Patience is a hunter's greatest gift, the lodgemaster would often say.
 Unfortunately, in Leiyn, patience ran in short supply.

-Still, she restrained herself as the lion took a bite, chewed, laid down, then rose and took another bite.
-Light was bleeding out of the sky as afternoon waned into evening.
+She restrained herself as the lion took a bite, chewed, laid down, then rose and took another bite.
+Light was bleeding from the sky as afternoon waned into evening.
 Hunger gnawed at her belly.
-But Leiyn didn’t make any unnecessary movement.
+Still, Leiyn didn't make any unnecessary movement.
 Long had she grown used to the privations of her profession, and she knew better than to risk exposing herself for a little relief.

 Then her nose caught a whiff of something that stiffened her spine.

 Leiyn tilted her head back and breathed in, slowly and fully.
 The odor was unmistakable, reeking of cadavers long since spoiled.
-It was what the slain deer would smell like in a week or two, but fresh as it was, there could only be one other source.
+It was how a slain deer would smell in a week or two, but fresh as it was, there could only be one other source.

 Jackals.